macro187/nugit/readme.md

     https://example.com/repob.git#v2
     ...

-Based on that information, the NuGit `restore` command makes all required repositories available as peers to your own, at the required revisions, including transitive dependencies:
+Based on that information, the nugit `restore` command makes all required repositories available as peers to your own, at the required revisions, including transitive dependencies: